znaaz/neiu-cs-420/README.md

 https://api.covid19india.org/

 # Description
 This API is an open source API produced by Indian government to track data on COVID-19.
 It has all the information regarding COVID-19 in India, so anyone can get the required data according to their suitability.
-It does not require API key.
+It does not require API key.</br>
-It includes:
+It includes:</br>

-o	State Level : has district-wise info o	State Level : Daily changes info o	State Level : Testing data info o	National/State/District Level info o	National/State Level: Timeseries_(different structure)_ o	District Level : Daily changes etc.
+o	State Level : it has district information	</br>
+o	State Level : it has information about daily changes</br>
+o	State Level : it has data of the tests undergone	</br>
+o	National/State Level: Time series for checking symptoms	</br>
+o	District Level : It has information of changes in districts etc.</br>

 # Project name
 COVID-19 data analysis for India.